Senate slog to pass infrastructure bill goes on over weekend | Politics

 Sen. Bill Hagerty, R-Tenn., an ally of Donald Trump and the former president's ambassador to Japan, was among those leading the effort for the Senate to take as much time as needed to debate and amend the bill.

-Biden has encouraged senators on, saying the bipartisan package offered an investment on par with the building of the transcontinental railroad or interstate highway system.
-Vice President Kamala Harris arrived on Capitol Hill for meetings on the bipartisan legislation.
-Overcoming the 60-vote hurdle was a sign that the tenuous alliance between Republicans and Democrats could hold on to the public works package.
-In all, 18 Republicans joined Democrats on the 67-27 vote to push the measure past a filibuster, a robust tally.
+Biden, who was spending the weekend in Delaware, said the bipartisan package offers an investment on par with the building of the transcontinental railroad or interstate highway system.
+Vice President Kamala Harris held meetings Saturday on Capitol Hill with senators.

+Overcoming the 60-vote hurdle was a sign that the tenuous alliance between Republicans and Democrats could hold on the public works package.
+In all, 18 Republicans joined Democrats on the 67-27 vote to push the measure past a filibuster.

 Senate Republican leader Mitch McConnell of Kentucky has so far allowed the bill to progress, despite the broadsides and name-calling coming from the former president.
 His vote Saturday — another “yes” — was closely watched.
 “This is a compromise,” McConnell said.